1961 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1961 Penny Value By Variety

-This comprehensive value chart provides current market pricing across all major 1961 penny varieties and condition grades, helping collectors quickly assess their coins’ worth based on type and preservation quality.
+This value chart provides current market pricing across all major 1961 penny varieties and condition grades, helping collectors quickly assess their coins’ worth based on type and preservation quality.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.